 When you’re writing your CV it is imperative that you are honest when including information about yourself, because if you have been untruthful on your CV you will easily be caught out at the interview stage or during the application process.
 Some other areas which would be good to take note of includes the styling, language, layout and spelling and punctuation, as this will be judged by your potential employer.

-Make your CV relevant to the you are applying for
+Make your CV relevant to the job are applying for

 If you’re looking to apply for a specific vacancy, then tailoring your CV to that vacancy can make you look more of an appealing candidate to the employer.
 This is because from an employer’s perspective your CV will be looking to tick off all the boxes in terms of the requirements and skills needed to perform well.
 However, ensure you still focus on genuine experience, skills and interests.